 Philippines "RH Act" of 2012

-constructed as an obstacle to conscientious objection, or if it is
+obstacle to conscientious objection, or if it was simply

 Annotated Text of the Responsible Parenthood and

 - Supreme Court of the Philippines Decision: 2014

 Proposed Rwandan law would legalize abortion, make conscientious

 | . . .
 Rwanda's proposed Reproductive Health Bill: text